-The seal should appear no smaller than three-quarters of an inch high.
+The seal should appear no smaller than three-quarters of an inch or 72 pixels in height.
 It should be surrounded on all sides by an amount of open space equal to half its width.
 The seal of the University is not the official UT logo or campus icon.
 It is the only official seal for the University of Tennessee.
 The seal can be used on formal documents and certificates, but it cannot be changed in any way.

 The seal may be printed in black, 80% black, or foil stamped in silver, gold or black.
-The design or use of any other seal to represent the University of Tennessee System, or its campuses or units, is not permitted – with the exception of the Knoxville chancellor’s office.
+The design or use of any other seal to represent the University of Tennessee System, or its campuses or units, is not permitted with the exception of the Knoxville chancellor’s office.